aditya08/aditya08.github.io/content/_index.md

 date: 2021-04-10
 draft: false
 ---
+---

+<span style="color:#9C7C37;">I am currently looking for motivated Wake undergraduate and graduate students interested in designing and implementing parallel algorithms for machine learning.
+If you are interested in working with me, please email me (1) a copy of your CV/resume, (2) one-two lines about why you're interested in doing research, and (3) what you're hoping to work on and get out of the research project, to start the conversation.</span>

+---
 ## Announcements

+### June 2022

+I will be serving as Co-Lead for the <a href=https://tc.computer.org/tchpc/home-page/education-outreach/ target=_blank style="color:#9C7C37;">IEEE TCHPC Education and Outreach Initiative</a>.
 ### December 2021

 Serving on the CCGrid22 Program Committee: Artificial Intelligence, Machine Learning, and Deep Learning Track.